ASTM D5893

 Additional Required Properties

-• Flow / sag (Type I) — gun-grade material must hold its tooled profile on a horizontal joint without slumping
+- Flow / sag (Type NS): gun-grade material must hold its tooled profile on a horizontal joint without slumping

-• Flow (Type II) — self-leveling material must reach a level surface without operator manipulation
+- Flow (Type SL): self-leveling material must reach a level surface without operator manipulation

 Specimen Prep and Test Conditions

-D5893 standardizes specimen geometry, substrate type, cure environment, and test sequence so that a Type I / Type II qualification means the same thing regardless of which laboratory ran the work.
+D5893 standardizes specimen geometry, substrate type, cure environment, and test sequence so that a Type NS / Type SL qualification means the same thing regardless of which laboratory ran the work.

-Documentation hygiene: Request the manufacturer's D5893 test report and the companion D5894 adhesion data.
+Documentation hygiene: Request the manufacturer's full D5893 test report, including the non-immersed, water-immersed, and oven-aged bond results.
 The report should state the substrate used, cure environment, and pass values for each required property.
 A datasheet that says "meets ASTM D5893" without backing test data is not sufficient evidence for a project specification reviewer.

 Common Spec Language

 Pavement specifications cite D5893 in a small number of recurring patterns.
-Use these as templates and confirm Type I vs Type II based on the joint geometry and placement method intended.
+Use these as templates and confirm Type NS vs Type SL based on the joint geometry and placement method intended.

 Self-leveling pavement joint sealant:

-"Joint sealant shall be a cold-applied, single-component, low-modulus silicone, self-leveling formulation conforming to ASTM D5893, Type II.
-Companion adhesion testing per ASTM D5894.
+"Joint sealant shall be a cold-applied, single-component, low-modulus silicone, self-leveling formulation conforming to ASTM D5893, Type SL.
+Manufacturer shall submit D5893 bond test results (non-immersed, water-immersed, and oven-aged) with the material certification.
 Sealant shall be installed on a compatible closed-cell foam backer rod sized to produce a sealant width-to-depth ratio of 2:1."

 Tooled (non-self-leveling) pavement joint sealant:

-"Joint sealant shall be a cold-applied, single-component, low-modulus silicone, non-self-leveling formulation conforming to ASTM D5893, Type I. Companion adhesion testing per ASTM D5894.
+"Joint sealant shall be a cold-applied, single-component, low-modulus silicone, non-sag formulation conforming to ASTM D5893, Type NS.
+Manufacturer shall submit D5893 bond test results (non-immersed, water-immersed, and oven-aged) with the material certification.
 Sealant shall be tooled to a recessed profile per the project plans, on closed-cell foam backer rod sized to produce a sealant width-to-depth ratio of 2:1."

 Compression-seal alternative line item: